Top 15 3D Modeling Software for Linux

 We will start right off the bat by one of the most famous and versatile 3D design software.
 Blender has the advantage, compared to the other big names such as SolidWorks, to be free and Open-Source, enabling a lot of people to work on various projects with it.

 The huge community behind it also ensures a constant flow of new models and addons to use, which is a great way to improve your skills.
 From 3D Printing to 3D Animation, you can make almost any design if you take the time to do so.

 Do not hesitate to take a look at our Blender tutorial for more information and precious advice on this software.

-FreeCAD enables you to make parametric 3D designs, which makes it particularly efficient for mechanical or engineering designs.
-It is fairly easy to learn, so you could even use it if you never used a 3D Modeling Software before.
+FreeCAD enables you to create a parametric 3D design, which makes it particularly efficient for mechanical or engineering designs.
+It is fairly easy to learn, so you could even use it if you never used CAD software before.
 Being Open-Source also makes it particularly customizable.
-For example, you can add new functionalities or automatize processes directly by writing scripts.
+For example, you can add new functionalities or automate processes directly by writing scripts.

-OpenSCAD is a 3D Modeling software that enables you to work on solids in two different modes.
+OpenSCAD is CAD software that enables you to work on solids in two different modes.
 Indeed, you can either use constructive solid geometry, where you define your design as a result of primary operations (such as sums or subtractions), or use a classic extrusion technique, where you make 2D designs that you then turn into 3D.
-Either way, the software is fitted to export STL files, and has a good community behind it to support you whenever you have issues.
+Either way, the software is fitted to export an STL file and has a good community behind it to support you whenever you have issues.